automat-it/terraform-aws-eks-auxiliary/docs/header.md

 Reference values could be found at [examples directory](examples).

 ### Karpenter preparation
 Please consider adding the proper tag for the Karpenter subnet autodiscovery.
-We usually associate these tags with the private subnets:
+We usually associate these tags with the private AWS Subnets:
 ```shell
 tags = merge(local.base_tags, {
     Tier                                              = "Private"